frantically/GettingAndCleaningDataAssignment/CodeBook.md

 * observation - the feature measured on the smartphone
 * mean - the mean value of all observations for this subject, activity and observation

-Only observations for mean and standard deviation have been included in this summary output
+Only observations for features that are either mean or standard deviation have been included in this output